julio-collazos/EudrGisAuditor/README.md

 * 🔑 **User Authentication** → Add login system for managing sessions and data access.
 * 📂 **Support Additional Formats** → Expand compatibility with more GIS formats.
 * 🗄️ **Database Integration** → Store and manage audit results for long-term tracking.
+* 🐳 **Production-Ready Docker** → Stabilize the container for reliable deployment in production environments (currently experimental).
 ---